 The Listener scheme is a peer support service which aims to reduce suicide and self-harm in prisons.
 Samaritans volunteers select, train and support prisoners to become Listeners.
 Listeners provide confidential emotional support to their fellow inmates who are struggling to cope.

 The first Listener scheme was introduced at HMP Swansea in 1991.
 Now, nearly every prison in England, Scotland and Wales has one.
 There are an increasing number of Listener schemes in Northern Ireland and the Republic of Ireland too.
-Last year there were more than 1500 Listeners in prisons across the UK and Ireland and over 74,000 requests for support from the prison population.
+89,752 face-to-face prison Listener contacts took place in 2015.
+There were 1,803 active prison Listeners as of the end of 2015.

 "Because of the Listener scheme, the prison service has at its disposal an incredible tool that can and does make a difference for those contemplating suicide and self-harm in prison."
 Alex Audain, released Listener.

 Read about what being a prison Listener is really like in our Listener interviews.

 Samaritans’ volunteers work with prison staff to select and train prisoners who have shown an interest in becoming a Listener.
 Read stories from some of our volunteers who train Prison Listeners: